Author: Randeep Singh / go to all Samkhya Karikas

-Samkhya Karika 27, Mind Exhibits the nature of Jnanedriyas and Karmendriyas
+Samkhya Karika 27, Mind has the nature of Jnanedriyas and Karmendriyas

 Ubhayaatmakamatra manah sankalpakam-indriyam cha saadharmyaat |

 Ubhayaatmakam – possesses the nature of both (mind)

 Atra – from among these (sense organs)